pgcrumley/Projects/MightyMuleMonitor/README.md

     cat /opt/Projects/logs/MightMuleMonitor.log

-If all looks good you may create a service to run the moninitor without intervention with the `MightyMuleMonitor.service`.
+If all looks good you may create a service to run the monitor without intervention with the `MightyMuleMonitor.service`.

-    cp MightyMuleMonitor.service /lib/systems/system

 If your serial port name was not `/dev/ttyUSB0` you will need to change the default value in the file.
 Use your favorite editor to change the